wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-deploy-multinic-classic-cli.md

 ### Step 2 - Create necessary resources for your VMs

 1. Create a new cloud service for all backend VMs.
-Notice the use of the `$backendCSName` variable for the resource group name, and `$location` for the Azure region.
+Notice the use of the `$backendCSName` variable for the cloud service name, and `$location` for the Azure region.

 		azure service create --serviceName $backendCSName \
 		    --location $location